justinawcs/dove/README.md

 This README would normally document whatever steps are necessary to get your application up and running.
 ## TODO List
-    Relief Kiosk, or pick new name
+    Relief Kiosk, BarleyBox, BarleyKiosk, or pick new name --DoveCLI
-    --DoveCLI
   	--InfoMakerCLI
  	--drive Skipper class